Data Processing Agreement

 Social Snowball’s services are accessible only over HTTPS.
 Traffic over HTTPS is encrypted and is protected from interception by unauthorized third parties.
 Social Snowball uses only strong encryption algorithms with a key length of at least 128 bits.

-All network access, both within the datacenter and between the datacenter and outside services, is restricted by firewall and routing rules.
+All network access, both within the data center and between the data center and outside services, is restricted by firewall and routing rules.
 Network access is logged and logs are retained for a minimum of 30 days.

 Social Snowball servers are only accessible through HTTPS and deny access to other ports, except that SSH access (protected by TLS and private key authentication) is enabled for administration.
 Administrative access is granted only to select employees of Social Snowball, based on role and business need.